16 Ways To Experience Christmas In Gatlinburg For The Holidays

 5. Christmas Pancakes Anyone?

 Gatlinburg is the pancake capital of the South.
-Celebrate Christmas in Gatlinburg with the festive holiday pancake specials from Gatlinburg’s top pancake houses including Pancake Pantry and Log Cabin Pancake house.
+Celebrate Christmas in Gatlinburg with the festive holiday pancake specials from Gatlinburg’s top pancake houses, including Pancake Pantry and Log Cabin Pancake House.
 I promise your stomach will thank you!

 6. See Lights from the Gatlinburg Space Needle